Pelvic Organ Prolapse Treatment in Northern Virginia

 POP refers to the bulging or herniation of one of more pelvic organs into or out of the vagina.
 The pelvic organs consist of the uterus, vagina, bowel, and bladder.

 The board-certified urologists at Potomac Urology specialize in the treatment and diagnosis of pelvic organ prolapse.
 If you’re experiencing symptoms of pelvic organ prolapse, contact us today to schedule an appointment in Alexandria or Woodbridge.
-Give our office a call at (703) 680-2111 or request an appointment through our secure online form.
+Give our office a call at (703) 680-2111 to get started.
 We provide pelvic organ prolapse treatment for women from Lorton, Springfield, Mt.
 Vernon, Fairfax Station, Burke, Manassas, Fredericksburg, Arlington, Waldorf, Fairfax, and the surrounding area.

 What are the Signs & Symptoms of Pelvic Organ Prolapse?